nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ## Description

 A composable which watches the page load and updates the announcer message with the page title.
 Used by [`<NuxtRouteAnnouncer>`](/docs/api/components/nuxt-route-announcer) and controllable.
-It hooks into [`page:loading:end`](/docs/api/advanced/hooks#app-hooks-runtime) to read the page's title after loading and set it as the announcer message.
+It hooks into Unhead's [`dom:rendered`](https://unhead.unjs.io/api/core/hooks#dom-hooks) to read the page's title and set it as the announcer message.

 ## Parameters